akka/akka/akka-docs/src/main/paradox/stream/stream-integrations.md

 Messages can be sent to a stream with `Source.queue` or via the `ActorRef` that is materialized by `Source.actorRef`.

+Additionally you can use `ActorSource.actorRef`, `ActorSource.actorRefWithBackpressure`, `ActorSink.actorRef` and `ActorSink.actorRefWithBackpressure` shown below.

 ### ask

 @@@ note